integrationguru90/DeummyRepoPrj/README.md

 # DeummyRepoPrj
-DeummyRepoPrj is a dummy GitHub Repository.
+DeummyRepoPrj is a dummy GitHub Repository for demo.